jfversluis/Plugin.Maui.CalendarStore/README.md

 ##### `CreateAllDayEvent(string calendarId, string title, string description, string location, DateTimeOffset startDate, DateTimeOffset endDate)`

 Creates an all-day event in the specified calendar with the provided information.
 This is basically just a convenience method that calls `CreateEvent` with `isAllDay` set to true.

+##### `UpdateEvent(string eventId, string title, string description, string location, DateTimeOffset startDateTime, DateTimeOffset endDateTime, bool isAllDay)`

+Updates an event, specified by the unique identifier, on the device calendar.

+##### `UpdateEvent(CalendarEvent eventToUpdate)`

+Updates an event on the device calendar.
+This is basically just a convenience method that calls `UpdateEvent` with all the details provided from `eventToUpdate`.

 ##### `DeleteEvent(string eventId)`